shaharoded/Trump-Tweets-Text-Classification/README.md

 XGBoost was the most effective model for this task, balancing performance and interpretability.
 DistilBERT showed promise but required more computational resources.
 Feature engineering, particularly TF-IDF and additional features, played a crucial role in improving model performance.

+## Possible improvements

+ - Use feature selection on the feature vector (mutual information?)
+ - Add NER / POS as features to the vector
+ - Add more calculated ratio features.
+ - Attempt vector combination with GloVe
+ - Show meaningfull features in the decision process

 ## Usage (in the API notebook)

 To use the models and run predictions, follow these steps: